SuJingyu111/CS611_Legend_Of_Valor/src/readme.txt

 ItemFactory
 - Factory class that creates all kinds of items

+Koulou
+- Cell type Koulou, inherits Cell.
+Also implements HeroBoostable.

+Lane
+- Class for lanes in World.
+Each lane is composed of cells.

+LaneFactory
+- Factory that creates lanes.

 LightningSpells
 - Class for lightning spells, inherits Spell

 Market
-- Class for market cells, inherits Cell
+- Class for market cells, inherits Cell and inherited by HeroNexus.

 Monster
 - Class for general monsters, inherits Figure, inherited by Dragon, Exoskeleton, and Spirit